Robert Whitney Imbrie: Early life and education

-Military and diplomatic service
+Military and diplomatic career

-World War I
+French service during World War I

 In late 1915 Imbrie enrolled as a volunteer driver in the American Ambulance Field Service, which was part of the Automobile Section of the French Army.
 He served in France from December 1915 until October, 1916, when he transferred to the Army of the Orient in Macedonia.
 He served there until April 1917, when the United States entered the war.

 Imbrie received the following medals for his wartime service—the Croix de Guerre, the White Rose Croix de Guerre, the Ambulance Medal, the Field Service Medal, and the Medal of Recognition for serving six months or more at the front.
 He was one of the longest-serving volunteer ambulance drivers in the war, seventeen months.

-Russia
+Diplomat in Russia

 Because of his age and a recent bout with typhus, Imbrie could not enlist in the U.S. military; instead he joined the U.S. Consular Service and was sent to Petrograd.
 He arrived in November, 1917, in the midst of the Russian Revolution.

 With the Treaty of Brest-Litovsk about to be signed, ending the war between Germany and Russia, the American legation moved north in late February, 1918.
 In April Ambassador David Francis sent Imbrie back to Petrograd, where he stayed for five months as the primary and at times the sole U.S. representative in the city.
 On August 30, Imbrie learned of his imminent arrest.
 With the help of the Norwegian embassy, he secured false papers and transportation out of the country.

-Finland
+Diplomat in Finland

 In early 1919, Imbrie, then based in Viborg, Finland, began tracking the movement of the northern division of the White Army as it prepared to seize Petrograd and Moscow from the Bolshevik Red Army.
 In addition, Imbrie worked to provide food relief to thousands of Russian émigrés.
 After the fall of the White Army in the north, he left Finland in June 1920.
 By then he had been tried in absentia by the Bolsheviks and sentenced to death.